 (1) There are dirt and sundries on sealing surfaces which will block and separate the planes of the original sealing surfaces, resulting in a gap in the valve spool and seat and the leakage of the valve

 .
 Usually, we can remove the dirt and sundries on the sealing surface in order to solve this kind of problem.
-And when boilers are suspended for maintenance, we need to run a thermal expansion test for the safety valve.
-There should be an overall maintenance once if we find out any leakages.
+When boilers are suspended for maintenance, we need to run a thermal expansion test for the safety valve.
+There should be an overall maintenance if we find out any leakages.
 Usually, thermal expansion test should take 20 minutes after the boiler is completely cooled.

 (2)There are damages on sealing surfaces.
 Many factors can cause the damage, for example, disqualification of sealing surface materials.
 When safety valves